 FEMA’s Hazard Mitigation Grant Program provides funding to state, local, tribal and territorial governments so they can rebuild in a way that reduces, or mitigates, future disaster losses in their communities.
 This grant funding is available after a presidentially declared disaster.
 Please see below for brief project descriptions.

 The photo shows the erosion along this section of the Comite River.
-If left in this current condition, the Comite River is expected to erode the stream bank until reaching the Port Hudson Pride crossing, therefore rendering that section of road unusable and making closure necessary.
+If left in this current condition, the Comite River is expected to erode the streambank until reaching the Port Hudson Pride Road crossing, therefore rendering that section of road unusable and making closure necessary.
 Closure of this roadway to address necessary repairs would require at least 120 days of repair and an at least 12-minute detour.
-To avoid these measures, the project will focus on adding rip rap and weirs along the approximate 1100 feet of stream bank.
-This will reinforce the stream bank and prevent further erosion and prevent road failure as a result.
+To avoid these measures, the project will focus on adding rip rap and weirs along the approximate 1100 feet of streambank.
+The addition of rip rap to this area will ensure that the streambank remains intact.
+Additionally, erosion prevention will protect the Comite River bridge crossing, ensuring that neither displacement nor destruction occurs in the event of heavy rains or riverine flooding.
+This will reinforce the streambank, re-establish the stream’s natural flow path and prevent further erosion while preventing road failure as a result.

 The total cost of this project is $3.19 million, with 75% of this funding from the FEMA Hazard Grant Mitigation Program.
 This funding is supplemented with East Baton Rouge’s local match of 25%, which will be paid for by the Louisiana Watershed Initiative.
-The Port Hudson Pride Road stream bank stabilization project will protect the area near its Comite River bridge crossing from further erosion and undercutting.
-The addition of rip rap to this area will ensure that the stream bank remains intact.
-Additionally, erosion prevention will protect the Comite River bridge crossing, ensuring that neither displacement nor destruction occurs in the event of heavy rains or riverine flooding.
+The design phase of this project is nearing completion.

 The photos show the current conditions of these crossings along Dawson Creek.
-If left in this current condition, Dawson Creek is expected to continue to reduce channel flow and flood areas upstream of these locations, therefore causing preventable devastation.
+If left in this current condition, these crossings are expected to continue to impede channel flow and flood areas upstream of these locations, therefore causing preventable devastation.
 To avoid these damages, the project will focus on replacing both culvert crossings with bridges.
 This will open the Dawson Creek channel and prevent further flooding upstream.
+The newly constructed bridges will reduce channel constrictions, reducing chances of backwater flooding occurring in areas upstream of these locations.

 The total cost of this project is $4.37 million, with 75% of this funding from the FEMA Hazard Grant Mitigation Program.
 This funding is supplemented with East Baton Rouge’s local match of 25%, which will be paid for by the Louisiana Watershed Initiative.
-The bridge replacements on Hundred Oaks Avenue and Broussard Street will protect residential areas upstream of these crossings along Dawson Creek from damaging flood waters.
-The newly constructed bridges will reduce channel constrictions, reducing chances of backwater flooding occurring in areas upstream of these locations.
+This project is currently in the design phase.

 Ward Creek is a drainage corridor that drains to Bayou Manchac and receives floodwaters from upstream waterways.
-An area of interest is where it crosses the Siegen Lane former bridge location.
+An area of interest is where it crosses the former Siegen Lane bridge location.
 The current channel contains obstructions that are causing flow constrictions, resulting in increased flood risk to surrounding areas.
 This project focuses on removing the constrictions in Ward Creek at this location.

 The photos show the current conditions of this section of Ward Creek.
 If left in this current condition, Ward Creek is expected to continue to experience reduced channel flow, and to flood areas upstream of this location.
 To avoid these damages, the project will focus on widening Ward Creek, which will increase channel flow and reduce flooding upstream of this location.